ArcBlock/forge-cli/README.md

-  reset [options]                       Reset current chain state, run with caution restart [app]                         Restart the forge managed applications: core/app/tendermint/ipfs simulate|simulator [action]           Start/stop simulator and generate some random data start                                 Start forge as a daemon in the background state|status [type]                   List the information of the chain and the node, chain|core|net|validator|web stop                                  Stop the forge daemon (forge-core, forge-app, consensus engine, storage engine) web [options] [action]                Start or stop the web UI of running forge node create-project [options] [targetDir]  Create a project from forge starter projects protocol:compile [sourceDir]          Compile a forge transaction protocol to formats that can be deployed to ABT Node protocol:deploy [itxPath]             Deploy a compiled transaction protocol to ABT Node
+  reset [options]                       Reset current chain state, run with caution restart [app]                         Restart the forge managed applications: core/app/tendermint/ipfs simulate|simulator [action]           Start/stop simulator and generate some random data start [options]                       Start forge as a daemon in the background state|status [type]                   List the information of the chain and the node, chain|core|net|validator|web stop                                  Stop the forge daemon (forge-core, forge-app, consensus engine, storage engine) web [options] [action]                Start or stop the web UI of running forge node workshop [action]                     Start or stop the did workshop create-project [options] [targetDir]  Create a project from forge starter projects protocol:compile [sourceDir]          Compile a forge transaction protocol to formats that can be deployed to ABT Node protocol:deploy [itxPath]             Deploy a compiled transaction protocol to ABT Node